MaxFukui/multi-timer-app/README.md

 ## Checklist

+[]- fix: after delete a timer, resuming it won't trigger the next timer
+    - Problem: It's not changing the child components after taking the timer from array.
-[]- fix: after delete a timer, resuming it won't trigger the next timer []- feature: add timer's name into the local storage too [x]- feature: add electron package
+[]- feature: add timer's name into the local storage too [x]- feature: add electron package
 []- feature: focus on the actual timer